Languages

 - URL slug – Provide a specific prefix to show the content of the relevant language.
 If you do not provide a prefix, the language code is used, such as

-www.company.com/nl. - Sort Index – Enter a number to indicate what precedent this language has.
+www.company.com/nl. - Sort Index – Enter a number to set the display order for this language.

-- Fallback language – Select a language to act as a fallback if a page doesn’t have a translation for this language.
+- Fallback language – Select a language to use when a page does not have a translation for this language.

 Note

-- Available – Select if you want to turn on the language to be active for editing in edit view.
-This option also affects whether the language is available to website visitors.
-A disabled language is not visible in the edit view.
-Existing content in that language is still accessible but cannot be edited.
+- Available – Select to activate the language for editing.
+This setting also controls whether the language is visible to website visitors.
+A deactivated language does not display in the edit view.
+Existing content in that language remains accessible but cannot be edited.

 -